UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

-There are a number of machine learning libraries available but for this course we will be using the `sklearn` library, which is a popular (41.6k stars on Github) Machine Learning library for Python.
+There are a number of machine learning libraries available to used but for this course we will be using the `sklearn` library, which is a popular (41.6k stars on Github) Machine Learning library for Python.

 ---